svr-js/svrjs-nextjs-website/pages/docs/getting-started/installation.md

 To install SVR.JS manually, first unpack your SVR.JS zip archive you downloaded from SVR.JS download page.
 Then change your working directory to one containing SVR.JS script stub.

-If you are using Deno, create the `svr.cjs` file with these contents:
+If you are using Deno versions older than 2.1.2, create the `svr.cjs` file with these contents:
 ```js
 require("./svr.js");
 ```
 Repeat the process with `logviewer.cjs`, `loghighlight.cjs`, and `svrpasswd.cjs` files, replacing `svr.js` with corresponding script names with `.js` extension.

-Run `node svr.js` for SVR.JS 3.x or `node svr_new.js` for earlier versions or `bun run svr.js` if you're using Bun instead of Node.JS, or `deno run -A svr.cjs` if you're using Deno instead of Node.JS.
+Run `node svr.js` for SVR.JS 3.x or `node svr_new.js` for earlier versions or `bun run svr.js` if you're using Bun instead of Node.JS, or `deno run -A --unstable-delect-cjs svr.js` if you're using Deno 2.1.2 or newer, or `deno run -A svr.cjs` if you're using older versions of Deno.

 You will then see the message similar to this: